hrobben/php_mvc-ws-cli-memdb/README.md

 Code applies to PSR Code styling and still working on perfect OOP usage of the used solutions.

 Websocket still processing & adapting.
-(Styling and OOP perfection) Work in progress..........
+(Styling and OOP perfection) Websocket does work, but not complete.
+Planning to make or use another class.
+Work in progress..........

 PHP WebSockets